MicrosoftDocs/visualstudio-docs/docs/extensibility/open-folder.md

 ### File context related APIs

-- [FileContext][Doc:FileContext] holds data and metadata.
+- <xref:Microsoft.VisualStudio.Workspace.FileContext> holds data and metadata.
-- [IFileContextProvider][Doc:IFileContextProvider] and [IFileContextProvider\<T\>][Doc:IFileContextProvider<T>] create the file context.
+- <xref:Microsoft.VisualStudio.Workspace.IFileContextProvider> and [IFileContextProvider\<T\>][Doc:IFileContextProvider<T>] create the file context.
-- [ExportFileContextProviderAttribute][Doc:ExportFileContextProviderAttribute] exports a file context provider.
+- <xref:Microsoft.VisualStudio.Workspace.ExportFileContextProviderAttribute> exports a file context provider.
-- [IWorkspace.GetFileContextsAsync][Doc:IWorkspace.GetFileContextsAsync] is used for consumers to get file contexts.
+- <xref:Microsoft.VisualStudio.Workspace.IWorkspace.GetFileContextsAsync> is used for consumers to get file contexts.
-- [BuildContextTypes][Doc:BuildContextTypes] defines build context types that Open Folder will consume.
+- <xref:Microsoft.VisualStudio.Workspace.Build.BuildContextTypes> defines build context types that Open Folder will consume.

 ## File context actions

-While a `FileContext` itself is just data about some file(s), an [IFileContextAction][Doc:IFileContextAction] is a way to express and act on that data. `IFileContextAction` is flexible in its usage.
+While a `FileContext` itself is just data about some file(s), an <xref:Microsoft.VisualStudio.Workspace.IFileContextAction> is a way to express and act on that data. `IFileContextAction` is flexible in its usage.
 Two of its most common cases are building and debugging.

 ### Reporting progress

-The [IFileContextAction.ExecuteAsync][Doc:IFileContextActionBase.ExecuteAsync] method is passed `IProgress<IFileContextActionProgressUpdate>`, but the argument shouldn't be used as that type. `IFileContextActionProgressUpdate` is an empty interface, and invoking `IProgress<IFileContextActionProgressUpdate>.Report(IFileContextActionProgressUpdate)` might throw `NotImplementedException`.
+The [IFileContextActionBase.ExecuteAsync][Doc:IFileContextActionBase.ExecuteAsync] method is passed `IProgress<IFileContextActionProgressUpdate>`, but the argument shouldn't be used as that type. `IFileContextActionProgressUpdate` is an empty interface, and invoking `IProgress<IFileContextActionProgressUpdate>.Report(IFileContextActionProgressUpdate)` might throw `NotImplementedException`.
 Instead, the `IFileContextAction` must cast the argument to another type as necessary for the scenario.

 For information on the types supplied by Visual Studio, see the respective scenario's documentation.

 ### File context action related APIs

-- [IFileContextAction][Doc:IFileContextAction] executes some behavior based on a `FileContext`.
+- <xref:Microsoft.VisualStudio.Workspace.IFileContextAction> executes some behavior based on a `FileContext`.
-- [IFileContextActionProvider][Doc:IFileContextActionProvider] creates instances of `IFileContextAction`.
+- <xref:Microsoft.VisualStudio.Workspace.IFileContextActionProvider> creates instances of `IFileContextAction`.
-- [ExportFileContextActionProviderAttribute][Doc:ExportFileContextActionProviderAttribute] exports the type `IWorkspaceProviderFactory<IFileContextActionProvider>`.
+- <xref:Microsoft.VisualStudio.Workspace.ExportFileContextActionProviderAttribute> exports the type `IWorkspaceProviderFactory<IFileContextActionProvider>`.

 ## Workspace indexing

 In a Solution, project systems are responsible for providing functionality for build, debug, **GoTo** symbol searching, and more.
 Project systems can do this work because they understand the relation and capabilities of files within a project.
 A workspace needs the same insight to provide rich IDE features, too.
 The collection and persistent storage of this data is a process called workspace indexing.
 This indexed data can be queried through a set of asynchronous APIs.
-Extenders can participate in the indexing process by providing `IFileScanner`s that know how to handle certain types of files.
+Extenders can participate in the indexing process by providing <xref:Microsoft.VisualStudio.Workspace.IFileScanner>s that know how to handle certain types of files.

 ### Types of indexed data